rekado/lv2-mdaMetaPiano/README.md

 ## About

+This is an attempt to merge the mdaEPiano and mdaPiano ports.
+The two plugins share a lot of code.
+Putting them together and building both plugins from the same source should make maintenance simpler.

-This is an attempt to port the mdaPiano VSTi plugin to the LV2 plugin platform.
-I'd like to thank Paul Kellett for his decision to put the plugin's source code under a free license (see LICENSE for more info).
+I'd like to thank Paul Kellett for his decision to put the plugins' source code under a free license (see LICENSE for more info).

 ## Compiling